ronaldkelechi11/Wehub-Invoice-Generator-Frontend/README.md

-* You Need NodeJS to collaborate.
+# You Need NodeJS to run the application.

 - clone the project
 - Run ``npm install`` or  ``yarn`` to install the dependencies